 Activity 2: “Pudding” was a common dessert in medieval times, but it didn’t look quite like the pudding we know now.
 In fact, it resembled more of a fruitcake or a custard.
 If you want something sweet at the feast, prepare this simple, no-bake version in the morning or the night before and keep it in the fridge until our festivities.

-Activity 3: Next, decorate the wall behind your student for our Zoom call!
-Hang the banner you made this week, then print out this stained glass picture for them to color and hang.
+Activity 3: Next, let’s set up some decorations.
+Hang the banner you made this week, then print out this stained glass picture for your child to color and hang.

 (-) Need something simpler?
 This castle picture also helps with letter recognition!